 Finance website Nerd Wallet points out that in these circumstances the paperwork will be a big job: “You will have to provide documentation like court statements, hospital records or other evidence that supports your claim.”
 In this instance, you really should bring in tax experts like Defense Tax to argue your case.

 The Journal of Accountancy deals with other circumstances under which an FTA can be offered to you too.
 Where you “received an FTA more than three tax years prior to the tax return in question,” you could also qualify.

 The final qualification is where you have “penalties on subsequent tax years.”
 This essentially means that you are negotiating with the IRS over a block of delinquent tax repayments and you would get an FTA on Year One but not necessarily subsequent years.

 A final note is that the FTA only covers charges but not penalty interest.
 The IRS doesn’t charge double digit interest – this is going to be milder than a delinquent credit card bill for example.

 How do you get an FTA?

 Your best move would be to call Defense Tax to discuss your tax debt at the outset.
-We offer a free consultation to discuss your entire tax problem and from there you can choose to work with us, or in extremely black and white, low figure cases we may advise you to get in contact with the IRS yourself.
+We offer a free consultation to discuss your entire tax problem and from there you can choose to work with us, or in extremely black-and-white, low-figure cases we may advise you to get in contact with the IRS yourself.
 We usually offer FTA negotiations as part of a bigger tax debt relief package to help you through your problems as a whole.

 Call Defense Tax today!

 FTAs and other penalties can be reversed where your tax debt case is in the hands of experts.
 We would normally help you get a repayment package together to help you walk away clean and serene from your bruising tax debt experience.
-That can only be a good reason to call Defense Tax today on 1-866-657-1040!
+That can only be a good reason to call Defense Tax today at 1-866-657-1040!